 • Coached several lower-league teams before making his name with Cagliari, leading the Sardinian club from Serie C1 to Serie A between 1989 and 1991.
 Moved to Napoli, guiding the club to fourth place in the top flight in 1991/92 only to be sacked the following season.

 • Earned promotion to Serie A in his first season as Fiorentina coach, and won the Coppa Italia in 1996 before heading abroad.
 Won the Copa del Rey with Valencia in 1999 and then coached Atlético and Chelsea, whom he led to a second-place Premier League finish and the semi-finals of the UEFA Champions League in 2003/04.

-• Replaced by José Mourinho, a brief, unsuccessful, spell back at Valencia – the highlights a UEFA Super Cup win against FC Porto – followed before Ranieri rediscovered his touch in saving Parma from relegation in 2007.
+• Replaced by José Mourinho, a brief, unsuccessful, spell back at Valencia – the highlight a UEFA Super Cup win against FC Porto – followed before Ranieri rediscovered his touch in saving Parma from relegation in 2007.
 That led to a stint at Juventus, who dismissed him in May 2009.
-Ranieri rejoined his first club, Roma, four months later, leading the club to second place in Serie A in his first season.
-However, he left in February 2011 only to return to coaching seven months later, signing a two-year contract with Inter.
+Ranieri rejoined his first club, Roma, four months later, leading the club to second place in Serie A in his first season before leaving in February 2011 only to return to coaching seven months later, signing a two-year contract with Inter.

 |UEFA Champions League|